Sunday Mass Attendance

 Schedule Changes

-After reducing over 110 Sunday Masses across the archdiocese since 2019 we are nonetheless seeing a steady increase in Mass attendance.
+After reducing the number of Sunday Masses across the archdiocese by 128 since 2019 we continue to see a steady increase in Mass attendance.
 One factor that could both negatively and positively impact Mass attendance is changes to the number of Masses for the Sunday obligation a Family of Parishes.
 The parameters of Beacons of Light define how many Masses Church law allows each priest to celebrate daily and how to calibrate the number of Masses offered in a church based on utilization of seating.
 These parameters exist not only to guard against over-extending our priests, but also to result in church buildings that are at least half-full for any given Sunday Mass, fostering greater participation.
-Over the last four years there has been a reduction of 89 Masses and an increase in Mass count of 13,522.
+Since 2021, there has been a reduction of 107 Masses and an increase in Mass count of 19,030.
 So, we can suggest that proper Mass scheduling that improves priest and community participation has benefited the Families and archdiocese.

 parameter